 On the 2nd side street in from shin-ohashi-Dori, you’ll find a vendor called “Nisshin Tasuke – Tsukiji Eel Eatery” where you can try out various skewers such as eel, yellowtail tuna, salmon belly, scallops, squid and swordfish all for 200¥.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Tokyo using the map below!